Kotitirtha Tank: Significance

-iv) Associational significance: Kotitirthesvara Thakura Development Committee.

 Physical description

 i) Surroundings: The tank has embankments on all four sides.
 The temples of Kotitirthesvara and Visvanatha stand on the western embankment.
 On the southern embankment, through a channel in a southern wall, the excess water of the spring and wastewater is discharged into the Lingaraja Temple West Canal, as a result, the water level of the tank remains constant throughout the year.
 The northeastern corner has a clubhouse, whereas, the northwestern corner houses a recently built Siva temple that partly encroaches on the ancient tank.

 ii) Orientation: Bathing ghats are provided with steps in the western embankment.